CambriaSolutions/MSRFP-3717/README.md

 (c)

 We determined that the best product could only be developed by knowing, empathizing with, and understanding the user.
 We had a discovery/user interaction meeting with four users.
-Two of our users are subject matter experts who also have personal experience with the tools that are currently available to find child care facilities. *[[Personas]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Human-Centered-Design-Artifacts/MS%20ADPQ%20Personas.pptx)* *[[Our User Stories]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/User%20Stories.pdf)*
+Two of our users are subject matter experts who also have personal experience with the tools that are currently available to find child care facilities. *[[Personas]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Human-Centered-Design-Artifacts/MS%20ADPQ%20Personas.pptx)* *[[Our User Stories]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/User%20Stories.pdf)* *[[Research Findings]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/User-Research/User_Research_and_Findings.pdf)* *[[Framewworks and Libraries Used]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Technology%20Stack.md)*

 (d)